-The movement for social reform and cultural advancement, described in the previous section of this chapter, also got a new impetus from this political movement.
-The middle class that was entering the field of political struggle was radical in every respect.
-What they wanted was not just some constitutional reforms but basic change in the existing social order.
-It can be seen that it was in the period of the non-cooperation movement that the caste organizations of the Namboodiri, the Nair and the Ezhava began to get a new generation of cadres who wanted not minor reforms but a radical transformation in the system.
-It was again in this period that a group of young Muslims started advocating progressive changing in their own social pretices.
-Political literaure and other forms of new writing also began to take shape as part of the political mass movement.
-(The poet Vallathol became famous in this period through his patriotic songs).
+It should also be mentioned that the movement for social reform and cultural advancement, described in the previous section of this chapter, also got a new impetus from this political movement.
+For, the radical middle class that was entering the field of political struggle was radical in every respect.
+What they wanted was not just some constitutional reforms but basic changes in the existing social order.
+It can be seen that it was in the period of the Non-cooperation Movement that the caste organisations of the Namboodiri, the Navar and the Ezhava began to get a new generation of cadres who wanted not minor reforms but a radical transformation in the system.
+It was again in this period that a group of young Muslims started advocating progressive changes in their own social practices.
+Political literature and other forms of new writing also began to take shape as part of the political mass movement.
+(The Poet Vallathol became famous in this period through his patriotic songs.)

-Here, therefore, was a combination of all those factors that together make a real national democratic movement-the movement of the entire people for freedom from alien rule; of the peasants for freedom from landlord exploitation; of the Malayalee as a people for national unity; of the masses belonging to the lower castes, as well as of the progressive belonging to the higher castes, for major and basic changes in the existing social order: of the intellectuals for the development of a modern progressive culture.
-Nor was this movement confined to one or two classes, strata and groups of people, but like all genuine national democratic movements, embraced the entire people, from illiterate peasants, to the enlightened and patriotic sections of the feudal upper classes.
+Here was therefore a combination of all those factors that together make a real national democratic movement-the movement of the entire people for freedom from alien rule; the movement of the peasants for freedom from landlord exploitation; the movement of the Malayalee nation for national unity; the movement of the masses belonging to the lower castes, as well as of the progressives belonging to the higher castes, for major and basic changes in the existing social order;

+the movement of the intellectuals for the development of a modern progressive culture.
+Nor was this movement confined to one or two classes, strata and groups of people but, like all genuine national democratic movements, embraced the entire people, from the illiterate peasants to the enlightened and patriotic sections of the feudal upper classes.

-It was in the states part of Kerala that the national movement in its first phase, the phase of social reform, tenancy movement, etc., was stronger and deeper.
-Each of the caste organizations took shape first in Travancore and then spread to Cochin and Malabar.
+It was in the States part of Kerala that the national movement in its first phase, the phase of social reform, tenancy movement etc., was stronger and deeper.
+Each of the caste organisations took shape first in Travancore and then spread to Cochin and Malabar.
 The various legislations like the Nair Regulation, etc., went into the statute book first in Travancore, then in Cochin and lastly in Malabar.
-The tenancy Act also took the same course.
-While Travancore had its Tenancy Regulation in 1896 conferring fixity of tenure on Kanamdars, an identical regulation was passed in Cochin only in 1915 and in Malabar in 1930.
+The Tenancy Act also took the same course.
+While Travancore had its Tenancy Regulation in 1896 conferring fixity of tenure on kanamdars, an identical regulation was passed in Cochin only in 1915 and in Malabar only in 1930.

-But when the national democratic movement entered its second phase, the phase of political struggle, the states part of Kerala lagged behind Malabar; in Malabar the 1919-21 national upsurge took stronger roots than either in Travancore or in Cochin.
-Travancore and Cochin had, of course, their political agitation; Congress committees were formed in these states also; a good contingent of the delegates who attended the First Kerala Provincial Conference, held at Ottapalam in April 1921, came from the states part of Kerala.
-All this, however was confined to the middle classes and that, too, mainly in the towns.
-It was in Malabar that the distinguishing feature of a national democratic movement - the combination in action of the middle classes in towns with the 'million-headed peasantry' in the villages-manifested itself.
-Furthermore, the political national movement in Malabar embraced all castes and communities - as a matter of fact, the fraternization of Hindus and Muslims was one of the specific features of the movement, while the movement in the states part of Kerala was more or less confined to the Hindus and that, too, mainly to caste Hindus.
+But when the national democratic movement entered its second phase, the phase of political struggle, the States part of Kerala lagged behind Malabar; it was in Malabar that the 1919-21 National upsurge took stronger roots than either in Travancore or in Cochin.
+Travancore and Cochin had of course had their political agitation: Congress Committees were formed in these States also; a good contingent of the delegates who attended the First Kerala Provincial Conference held at Ottappalam in April 1921 came from the States part of Kerala.
+All this however was confined to middle classes and that too mainly in the towns.
+It was in Malabar alone that that distinguishing feature of a national democratic movement-the combination in action of the middle classes in towns with the "million headed peasantry" in the villages-manifested itself.
+Furthermore, the political national movement in Malabar embraced all castes and communities-as a matter of fact, the fraternisation of Hindus and Muslims was one of the specific features of the movement-while the movement in the States was more or less confined to the Hindus and that too mainly to caste Hindus.